3 Simple Ways to

-This instructable shows how to add an audio input to your megaphone.
+This guide shows how to add an audio input to your megaphone.
 It's super easy and make your megaphone way more useful.

 Why add an audio input?

-Megaphones are good for getting noisy at protests.
-And there's no shortage of reasons to get with your friends and organize a protest: a growing economic crisis, systematic exploitation of animals and the earth, climbing unemployment, massive student debt, wars and occupations, and so on.
+Megaphones are good for getting noisy, especially at street parties, on bike rides, and at protests.
+And there's no shortage of reasons to get with your friends and organize a protest.
 Megaphones are great, but you're limited to amplifying only what you can put into a microphone.
 What about music?
-Ms Emma Goldman said something like, "if I can't dance, I don't want a part of your revolution."

 So with a few minutes of work you can add a new dimension to your protests and critical mass bike rides.
 You can blast music.